Home Pages: PAW Business | PAW Financial | PAW Healthcare | PAW Industry 4.0 | PAW Climate | Deep Learning World

 Chris Franciskovich

-Chris is currently the Direct of Advanced Analytics at OSF Healthcare where he leads a team of data scientists and statisticians who create and deploy industry leading advanced analytics solutions.
-He has more than 12 years of experience working in healthcare and holds a MS in Predictive Analytics from Northwestern University, where he focused on advanced modeling techniques and predictive text mining.
+Chris is the Chair of Predictive Analytics World Healthcare and the Vice President of Advanced Analytics for OSF Healthcare where he leads a team of data scientists and automation engineers who create and deploy industry leading advanced analytics solutions.
+He has more than 16 years of experience working in healthcare and holds a MS in Predictive Analytics from Northwestern University, where he focused on advanced modeling techniques and predictive text mining.

 Siddha Ganju